Ian Wallace (bass-baritone): Early years

 Wallace was born in Marylebone, London, the only son of a Liberal Member of Parliament, Sir John Wallace and his wife Mary Bryce Wallace (née Temple).
 He was educated at Charterhouse School (1933–1938) and Trinity Hall, Cambridge (1938–1940), where he read law and joined the Cambridge Footlights.
 During his World War II service in the Royal Artillery, he organised and starred in troop shows.
 Wallace was invalided out of the Army in 1944, after he contracted spinal tuberculosis, and decided that his career lay in entertainment rather than the law.

 He first appeared on the professional stage in Glasgow, in Ashley Dukes's The Man With a Load of Mischief.
 He made his London stage début in 1945 at Sadler's Wells in James Bridie's play The Forrigan Reel, directed by Alastair Sim.
 He was doubtful of his suitability for an operatic career, but in 1946 friends persuaded him to audition for the conductor Alberto Erede, who engaged him for the first season of the New London Opera Company.

 Opera

-Wallace made his operatic début at the Cambridge Theatre in 1946, as Colline in La bohème.
+Wallace made his operatic début at the Cambridge Theatre in 1946, as Schaunard in La bohème.
 He sang there with established operatic stars such as Mariano Stabile and Margherita Grandi.
 His other roles with the company were the Sacristan (Tosca), Bartolo (The Barber of Seville), Ceprano (Rigoletto) and Masetto (Don Giovanni).
 The critic of The Times thought Wallace overplayed the buffo element, both as the Sacristan and Bartolo, but praised his singing.